This site uses cookies to offer you a better browsing experience.

 The importance of the Mithraeum of Marino lies in its frescoes, the most significant of which is that of Mithras slaying the bull, surrounded by mythological scenes.

-Altar in Mitreo di Marino
+Altar from the Mitreo di Marino

 The monument is engraved with an inscription by Cresces, the donor.

-Inscriptions of Marino
+Inscriptions from Marino

-Invicto Ideo / Cresces / actor / Alfi / Seberi / d(onum) p(osuit).
+Invicto Ideo / Cresces / actor / Alfi / Seberi / d[onum] p[osuit].

 To the Invincible God, Cresces, administrator of Alfius Severus, placed as a donation.